-The goal of this seminar is to write and present a state of the art report.
+The goal of this seminar is to write and present a state-of-the-art report.
 A member of the teaching staff will guide and help students in acquiring the scientific material and writing the report.
-The students are also expected to present their work in a talk in front of their peers.
+The students are also expected to present their work in a 15 minutes talk.

 Tasks for the students: